Interactive online version:

 )

-from HARK.utilities import plot_funcs
+from HARK.utilities import plot_funcs, plot_func_slices

 def mystr(number):